 It’s an approach that has helped Canada’s reputation.
 Though the country generally fares well in international polls, a 2017 survey asking international participants which country has an overall positive effect on global affairs saw Canada come out on top (pdf).

 But beyond the Canadian and US stats, and what they say about the two countries’ increasingly divergent paths, is the fact that these numbers tell us little about displacement and global migration patterns.
-Only a tiny percentage of the world’s more than 25 million refugees and 40 million internally displaced persons are admitted for UN resettlement—just 103,000 people in 2017, the last year available for which a full accounting is public (pdf).
+Only a tiny percentage of the world’s more than 25 million refugees and 40 million internally displaced persons go through UN resettlement—just 103,000 people in 2017, the last year available for which a full accounting is public (pdf).
 Instead, developing countries host both the largest number and share of refugees by far.

 But rich countries like Germany and Canada, if they choose, have the resources to go through a heavy vetting process and decide who to take in while keeping factors like labor needs in mind.
 Poor countries often don’t have that luxury.
 And while many do receive international aid geared for refugees, it’s not nearly enough.